Barolo Riserva 2017: vintage report and 26 recommendations

 It’s located in the northern Italian region of Piedmont, south of Alba, and has UNESCO World Heritage status.

-Before the mid-19th century, Barolo was made in a richly sweet and fruity style which wasn’t to the taste of Count of Cavour.
+Before the mid-19th century, it was made in a richly sweet and fruity style which wasn’t to the taste of the Count of Cavour.

-Barolo, also called the King of Wine, is produced from the Nebbiolo grape variety.
-This grape is one of the first varieties to bud and last varieties to ripen with harvest taking place in mid to late October.
-The wines have a minimum aging requirement of 3 years.
+Known as the ‘King of Wine’, Barolo is produced from the Nebbiolo grape.
+It’s one of the first varieties to bud and the last to ripen, with harvest taking place in mid-to-late October.

-• Vigna on a label indicates a single vineyard wine.
+• Vigna on a label indicates a single vineyard wine